-This study used data collected for a broader case study that we reported in detail elsewhere (Fynn et al., 2021).
-We conducted thematic content analysis (Hsieh and Shannon, 2005) of data from semi-structured interviews to identify partnerships, and themes related to stakeholders' experiences and perceptions of those partnerships, the evaluation process and evaluation use.
-We combined this with network analysis (Borgatti et al., 2020) to describe the links between partners and the 'whole network' (Kothari et al., 2014), and to produce a visual representation of connections in the form of a network map.
-We then adopted an inter-disciplinary approach to draw upon concepts of evaluation use and organisational systems (Alkin and King, 2016, 2017; Amo and Cousins, 2007; Cousins et al., 2014) to help interpret our findings and to better understand the types of relationships within the network and their influences on evaluation and evaluation use.
-Ethical approval was obtained from the University of East Anglia Faculty of Medicine and Health Sciences Research Ethics Committee (REF: 201718-133).
-Permission to conduct the research was received from Sport England.
+This study used data collected for a broader case study that we reported in detail elsewhere (reference removed).
+We conducted thematic content analysis (Hsieh and Shannon, 2005) of data from semi-structured interviews to identify partnerships, and themes related to stakeholders' experiences and perceptions of those partnerships, the evaluation process, and evaluation use.
+We combined this with network analysis (Borgatti et al., 2020) to describe the links between partners and the "whole network" (Kothari et al., 2014), and to produce a visual representation of connections in the form of a network map.
+We then adopted an interdisciplinary approach to draw upon concepts of evaluation use and organisational systems (Alkin and King, 2017; Alkin and King, 2016; Cousins et al., 2014; Amo and Cousins, 2007) to help interpret our findings and to better understand the types of relationships within the network and their influences on evaluation and evaluation use.
+Ethical approval was obtained from the (removed).
+Permission to conduct the research was received from (removed).